ALEES

 Results

-• Self-driving vehicles in a city centre have multiple advantages: they are compact, quiet, emission-free and safe.
+• Self-driving vehicles in a city center have multiple advantages: they are compact, quiet, emission-free, and safe.

-• Higher efficiency of deliveries: better loading, more flexible itinerary planning.
+• Higher efficiency of deliveries: better loading, more flexible planning.

-• To maximize the use of autonomous vehicles we need a hyper connected network, with distribution centres on the edge of town and multiple micro warehouses in the city.
+• To maximize the use of autonomous vehicles we need a hyper-connected network, with distribution centers on the edge of town and multiple micro-warehouses in the city.

-• VIL has tested a self-driving vehicle for package delivery in the city centre of Mechelen.
+• VIL has tested a self-driving vehicle for package delivery in the city center of Mechelen.
 The results of this test are positive.

 • More long-term tests with multiple logistic service providers in multiple cities is to be recommended.

-• The cooperation between several parties (companies and government) is crucial in making the implementation of autonomous vehicles a success.
+• The cooperation between several parties (companies and government) is crucial in implementing autonomous vehicles a success.

 Practical details